 The wear-and-tear of daily living puts an enormous burden on the immune system.
 Add to that toxins in the environment, infectious diseases, and chronic stress, and it’s likely that your immune system could use some support.
 Whether you’re looking to shore up your defenses during cold and flu season, or create long-term immune support to help protect against cancer and other diseases, supplements can help.
-Turn the page for 12 of the top contenders:

 1. Mushroom Extracts that contain reishi, maitake and/or shiitake mushrooms are high in beta-glucan, a powerful antiviral agent and immune system modulator.
 Recent studies suggest that mushroom extracts inhibit tumor growth and can protect against cancer.
 Look for them in capsules or liquid extracts, with combinations of several varieties of mushrooms and other immune-supportive ingredients; or go traditional and brew a tea from the whole mushrooms.